squallord/blog/_posts/2017-03-22-how-to-use-my-mosaic-photo-gallery-algorithm.md

 ---
 layout: news-article
-title: A mosaic photo gallery algorithm
+title: How to use my mosaic photo gallery algorithm
-meta: How I made a program, using Python 2.7.x, to fit photos inside a canvas in a mosaic fashion.
+meta: The basic steps to get things working properly and getting good results.
 category: news
 tag: programming
 ---